City of Utrecht Mobility

 Arrived at your destination?
 Place your bike in a rack or the cycle shed.
 Bikes who are placed wrong or dangerous can be taken away by the municipality.
 Another good tip to avoid this inconvenience is to place your bike in a secured cycle shed.
 Some of them are free for 24-hours!
 Look at an overview of sheds.

 In Utrecht and throughout the Netherlands, the public transport chip card (OV-chipkaart) is used for travel on trams, buses, metros and trains.
 The most convenient options for visitors are one-hour cards, (multi) day cards, or an anonymous card which you can add more credit to at any time.
 Information about OV Chipcard.

 Before seeing the city, you may wish to consult the 9292 route planner or U-OV to help you find the quickest and most convenient way to get from A to B.

 Utrecht is building a Station Area for the future; a spot where everybody meets: while travelling, living, shopping, working or relaxing in the dynamic heart of The Netherlands.
 This means that you can experience sometimes some inconvenience because of the changes.
 Read about the construction on the website of CU2030.
-Or look at the map with the current bus stops.

 The train is an easy method of travelling to other Dutch towns and cities or to other countries like Belgium, France or Germany.
 The central station of Utrecht is the biggest train station in The Netherlands and provides good connections to Amsterdam and Schiphol Airport (30 minutes), Rotterdam and The Hague (45 minutes).
 The terminus of the central station is also connected to the bus, tram and taxi services of Utrecht.